If you are looking for work, network. It is so easy my daughter was able to do it after her first year of college.

 - Your employment elevator pitch

 At a basic level, the bare minimum you must have an up-to-date resume.
 Ideally, you should customize your resume for each position for which you apply.
-Make sure your resume does not have typos, exaggerations or misinformation.
-No matter what resume format you choose, be sure to include the name of each employer, the location (city, state) and the tasks you performed that are relevant to the new position you are seeking to obtain.
+Make sure your resume does not have typos, exaggerations, or misinformation.
+No matter what resume format you choose, be sure to include the name of each employer, the location (city, state), and the tasks you performed that are relevant to the new position you are seeking to obtain.

 If you are using your network to help you find a job, you must have a listing of the types of jobs you would like to obtain.
 You must make it easy for people in your network to help you.
 A list of the jobs or types of jobs you want makes it possible for those in your network to determine quickly and with ease if they are able to assist you.
 When you give your network guidance, they are able to give you the support you need to find the job you want.

 Social networks enable us to speak with people all around the nation and indeed, all around the world.
 This means that when you let your network know you are looking for a job, there is a potential that you will get offers from all around the world.
-If you are not willing to relocate out-of-state or out of the country, you must let your network know this information.
+If you are not willing to relocate out of state or out of the country, you must let your network know this information.
 This information is important for your network so that they give you assistance in your desired geographic location.

 Last, but certainly not least, you must have a job search elevator pitch.
 An elevator pitch is a small speech that gives your message to the world in just a few sentences.
-It is a statement that tells the world who you stand for and what you want.
+It is a statement that tells the world what you stand for and what you want.
 Here is my elevator pitch by way of example:

-This pitch tells the world who I am, what I stand for and why I do what I do.
-Your elevator pitch will show your network, what you stand for, the type of work you have done, the work you want to do and what you have to offer.
+This pitch tells the world who I am, what I stand for, and why I do what I do.
+Your elevator pitch will show your network, what you stand for, the type of work you have done, the work you want to do, and what you have to offer.